5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 - Integrating the data into the AppleALC source code and compiling the kext with Xcode
 - Submitting your Layout-ID to the AppleALC github repo via Pull Request

+## I. What makes an AppleALC Layout-ID?
+The main components that have to be edited in the AppleALC source code are:

+- `info.plist` inside of the `PinConfigs.kext` &rarr; Provides macOS with details about the available audio sources of the Codec (Speakers, Mic, Inputs and Outputs)
+- `LayoutXX.xml` file for the used Codec &rarr; Defines the the properties about the used Codec
+- `PlatformsXX.xml` &rarr; Contains the actual routing of the Codec

+**NOTE**: The `XX` stands for the number of the Layout-ID.
+More about that later.

-## I. (Plenty of) Prep work
+## II.
+(Plenty of) Prep work
-Creating a Layout-ID for AppleALC not only is a challenge in itself, it requires a lot of prep work in order to do so as well…
+Creating a Layout-ID for AppleALC is possibly one of the most challenging tasks for "regular" hackintosh users who are not programmers (me included).
+It's not only challenging and time demanding, is confusing and requires a lot of tools and prep.
+So let's get it out the way right away.

 ### Obtaining an Audio CODEC dump in Linux
 Why Linux?
 Unfortunately, Codec dumps obtained with Clover/OpenCore can't be processed by the tools required to convert and visualize the data inside the Codec dump.
 Codec dumps created in Linux, however, can be processed by these tools just fine.